g-ongenae/assert-or-boom/doc/or/orVariantAlsoNegotiates.md

 # orVariantAlsoNegotiates

-Throw a Boom.Variant Also Negotiates if the previous assertions where false.
+Throw a Boom.Variant Also Negotiates if the previous assertions were false.

 ## Skeleton